rabani-to/challenge-frontend/README.md

 ## Hey, that's not rocket science

-🧐 We do know this will be easy for you… so, to make the app even cooler for users you pick one, or two of these:
+🧐 We do know this will be easy for you… so, to make the app even cooler for users you can pick one, or two of these:

 - As a user, I can see my possible earnings based on the APY (see https://governance.aave.com/t/how-is-the-amount-of-interest-determined-when-withdrawing/11221)
 - As a user, I can withdraw assets from pools I’ve deposited assets to